 - Imbalanced cargo.
 Tractor-trailers have higher centers of gravity due to their higher profiles, so all cargo must be secured properly.
 Special cargo such as concrete pipes, lumber, construction equipment, or smaller vehicles require specialized security measures.
 An imbalanced load can cause a tip-over during a sharp turn and leave trucks more vulnerable to rollovers.

 After a trucking accident, injured victims may have many questions about what to do next and what options for legal recourse may be available.
 If you or a loved one has suffered injuries and other damages from a tractor-trailer accident in Scottsdale or anywhere else in Arizona, it’s important to find the right lawyer to help you navigate your claim.

-Bode & Collins has built a strong reputation of success in various practice areas, and we use the full range of our resources and experience in every case we take.
+The Law Office of Chris Bode has built a strong reputation of success in various practice areas, and we use the full range of our resources and experience in every case we take.
 Contact us today if you would like to schedule a consultation about your trucking accident.
 We’ll review the details of your situation and let you know how we can help.